 No, not necessarily.
-The origin and destination will still be Devizes.
+The origin and destination of travellers will still be Devizes.
 However, it will reduce vehicle movements outside the area between other towns, and if the proposed electric shuttle bus is used then some car journeys will also be cut.
-However, we will be taking into consideration what is known as “end-to-end travel experience”, that is to say the whole journey from start to finish.
+We will be taking into consideration what is known as “end-to-end travel experience”, that is to say the whole journey from start to finish.
 If this scheme can contribute to reducing the dependency on private vehicle usage then the overall impact on the environment could be significant.

 Other related questions